Jaxartes/bgpy/README.txt

 bgpy needs Python version 3.
 I've tested using python 3.4.10.
 I've tested mainly on macOS, some on Linux.
 I have reason to suspect there may be problems on Windows, especially with the command interface on stdin.

+Brief usage guide:
+    Commands can be entered on stdin:
+        "help" will list the commands you can issue there.
+        Most notable is "run" to run one of the canned "programmes" that are implemented in bgpy_prog.py.
+    Command line options:
+        Should end with the IP address of the BGP peer.
+        Other arguments:
+            dbg= -- set one of the named debug flags to enable additional output dbg=estk -- include stack trace with error messages dbg=sokw -- include messages about select() and socket ops local-as= -- set local Autonomous System number; default: 1 quiet=1 -- reduce output
+            router-id= -- set own router id
+            tcp-hex=1 -- display the bytes exchanged with peer over TCP
+            @command... -- run "command..." as if it was issued on stdin Programmes
+        These are the things that actually do something.
+        See bgpy_prog.py.